Shaan-d21/100-days-of-code/r1-log.md

 On this coding expedition, I delved deeper into the world of arrays.
 Armed with my trusty C++ toolkit, I tackled problems that required more intricate thinking and strategic planning. today I solved a problem on arrays of easy level.

-📚 Problem 1:  Replace Elements with Greatest Element on Right Side - LeetCode
+📚 Problem 1:  Replace Elements with Greatest Element on Right Side

 🔗 Problem Link: [Link](https://leetcode.com/problems/replace-elements-with-greatest-element-on-right-side/description/)